 Part 3.
 How to Access Android with Broken Home Button via Apps

-This is usually used in cases whereby you are unable to fix the software issues plaguing your device or you decide for a more urgent solution.
-Sometimes, when my Home button is not working Android, instead of bothering about repairing it, an alternative is to replace it using an app.
-There are several apps which can serve as a fill-in for a faulty Android home or back button, some of which include:
+This is usually used in cases where you cannot fix the software issues plaguing your device.
+Several apps can serve as a fill-in for a faulty Android home or back button, some of which include:

 1. Simple Control App

-This app provides a great alternative for the physical hardware buttons.
+This app provides a great alternative to the physical hardware buttons.
 It also uses the Accessibility service that performs the following actions:

 - Home button